(also ‘tiglon‘ or ‘tigron‘)

 For the official website of the Australian music band, please click here.

-(plural – the same spelling and pronunciation ‘zebra’, or with an ‘s’, ‘zebras’)
+(plural – the same spelling and pronunciation ‘zebra’, or with an ‘s’, ‘zebras’ — for the right pronunciation of zebra, please click here)

 a kind of animal – mammal – four-legged – grass-eating – (mostly) diurnal (active during day) – related to the horse family – donkey-like body, short, thick coat (body hair) with white or pale brown stripes on black back-ground and white on the belly and inner side of legs, large, horse-like head with large, straight, slightly rounded, flexible ears which can be moved in any direction, round, clear eyes on either side of the head, long, blunt, black muzzle (= mouth and nose part), long, thick neck with short, stiff, erect mane on the back of it, straight, slender but strong legs with hooves, long tail with a tuft of black hair at the end; size: 8 feet long, 4-5 feet tall at the shoulder, and weight: 300-400 Kg. (male larger than female); feeds on (eats) grasses, shrubs, leaves; lives for about 25 years in the wild and 40 years in captivity; four species and several subspecies, found in Africa